Financial-Times/mongo-hot-backup/README.md

 ### Restore

-Note that the restore function has no timeout.
+Note that the restore function no longer has a timeout.
 This may lead to the restore hanging indefinitely if something goes wrong, but doesn't cause the app to crash (unlikely, but possible).

 ```
  docker run \